 You may also want to stop by the HMAS Castlemaine, a stunning corvette (a type of warship) that served Australia during WWII.
 It’s the last of its kind still floating, and has been expertly restored to all its former glory.

 It’s located at Gem Pier, just a short walk from the beach, and is near the Williamstown Information Centre.
 So, you can pick up some brochures while you’re here and find out what else there is to do in this glorious beach-side suburb.

-In the next bay, you'll find Altona.
-This is about a 25-minute drive from Melbourne, or a 30-minute drive in your rental car from the Melbourne airport.
+In the next bay, you’ll find Altona.
+This is about a 25-minute drive from Melbourne, or a 30-minute drive in your Melbourne Airport car rental.

 Altona Beach is extremely popular with locals and visitors alike, and contains a no-boat zone which makes it perfect for swimming and other water-based activities.
 Again, there’s a park, BBQ and picnic facilities, a playground and public bathrooms here for your convenience.

 If you’re feeling a bit peckish after all that swimming, we recommend heading into Altona and paying the good folk at Waffee Waffles and Coffee a visit.

 This cafe is located at 25 Harrington Avenue, and has been named the 2nd best eatery in Altona.
 It offers authentic Belgian waffles in a variety of flavours, as well as coffee and hot chocolate that’s been described as “to die for” on Trip Advisor.

 If you head in the opposite direction to Williamstown and Altona, you’ll find St Kilda and a white, sandy beach that you’ll never want to leave.
 It’ll take you about 20 minutes to drive here from Melbourne.

 St Kilda Beach is the place to be for those who love swimming, walking, running, cycling, water-skiing or boating.
 You can also skydive and surf over the crashing waves, or enjoy some quality time snorkelling under them.